AnanyaKumar/transfer_learning/README.md

 ## Example run (without slurm)

-You can run the training code directly without slurm.
+You can run the fine-tuning code directly without slurm.

 ```
 export PYTHONPATH="."